mbsabath/Tic-Tac-Toe/README.md

 calculating what defines the win condition.

 The code will only be functional vs the computer for a 3x3 tic tac toe game.
 However, for multiplier play, any size board is available.
-The ultimate goal is to fully generalize the
+The ultimate goal is to fully generalize the game play algorithm to game boards of dimensions higher than 3.